Bidding combinatorial games: Outcomes in bidding games

 \section{Outcomes in bidding games}

 The alternating play outcomes generalize in a word notation, where $\nL=\L\L, \nN=\L\R, \nP=\R\L, \nR=\R\R$.
 For example ``$\L\R$" means that Left wins when Left starts and Right wins when Right starts.
-Similarly for bidding play, the winner in pure subgame perfect equilibrium, given a current player (the winner of the current bid), is either L (Left) or R (Right), with the usual total order $\L>\R$.
-This induces a partial order of outcomes that generalizes alternating play.
+This can also be visualized as an outcome (as defined below) for bidding play when $\tb=0$, as discussed in Theorem~\ref{thm:tb0}.
+In general, given a game $(\tb, G, \tilde{p})$, the winner is either L (Left) or R (Right), with the usual total order $\L>\R$.
+This induces a partial order of outcomes that generalizes alternating play; see Definition~\ref{def:outrel}.

 For example, with $\tb=1$, one might envision 16 partially ordered candidate outcome classes, in word notation, with the largest (smallest) outcome LLLL (RRRR), and so on.
 Here the leftmost letter symbolizes the outcome in perfect play when Left has budget 1 and the marker; the second letter corresponds to the result in perfect play when Left has the marker but no budget, and symmetrically for the last two letters.
 An example of an incomparable pair of outcomes would be LRLR and RLRL.